 If you are completely new to aging research, we recommend that you ease your way into this complex field by starting with the basics.
-To do that, the X10 team has created this handy introductory video that explains the major processes (hallmarks) that many researchers believe are the causes of aging.

-Aging is a series of processes that include direct damage, accumulation of cellular waste, errors, and imperfect repairs as well as the responses to them.
+Put simply, aging is a series of processes that include direct damage, accumulation of cellular waste, errors, and imperfect repairs as well as the responses to them.
 These processes result in the familiar signs of aging and ultimately to the development of age-related diseases that eventually kill us.

 A common misconception is that aging is too complex for us to understand, but, during the last decade or so, researchers have made great inroads into improving our understanding of aging and the processes that drive it.
 While it is absolutely correct that science has yet to fully understand these processes and their mechanisms, current research has led us to a fundamental understanding of aging.